BottleRocketStudios/iOS-KeyboardSupport/Documentation/Migrations/KeyboardSupport 1.x-2.0 Migration Guide.md

 ### `KeyboardScrollable`

-Animations for moving views in a scroll view when the keyboard shows or hides has been added.
+Hooks have been added to allow for animating your custom views alongside the keyboard appearance/disappearance animations.
+Simply implement `keyboardWillShow(_:)` and/or `keyboardWillHide(_:)` in your class that conforms to `KeyboardScrollable`.